 The IPCC Good Practice Guidance and Uncertainty Management in National Greenhouse Gas Inventories (IPCC, 2000) identifies a key category as, “one that is prioritised within the national inventory system because its estimate has a significant influence on a country’s total inventory of direct greenhouse gases in terms of the absolute level of emissions, the trend in emissions, or both”.
 Key categories identified within the inventory are used to prioritise inventory improvements.

 The key categories in the New Zealand inventory have been assessed using the Tier 1 level and trend methodologies from the IPCC good practice guidance (IPCC, 2000 and 2003).
 The methodologies identify sources of emissions and removals that sum to 95 per cent of the total level of emissions, and 95 per cent of the trend of the inventory in absolute terms.

-The key categories identified in the 2008 year are summarised in Table 1.5.1.
-The major contributions to the level analysis including LULUCF (Table 1.5.2(a)) were CH4 emissions from enteric fermentation (21.0 per cent), CO2 removals from conversion to forest land (16.1 per cent) and CO2 emissions from road transportation (11.8 per cent).
+The key categories identified in the 2007 year are summarised in Table 1.5.1.
+The major contributions to the level analysis including LULUCF (Table 1.5.2) were CH4 from enteric fermentation in domestic livestock (23.0 per cent), CO2 from conversion to forest land (15.0 per cent) and CO2 from road transportation (13.1 per cent).

-Table 1.5.1 Summary of New Zealand’s key categories for 2008 (including and excluding LULUCF activities)
+Table 1.5.1 Summary of key categories for 2007 (including and excluding LULUCF activities)